 I am a Paris native and passionate about my city of which I know almost every single street.
-A little over a year ago, I set up my agency, Pars-Toujours, specialising in tailor-made and authentic itineraries in Paris.
-Here, I share my top 10 things to do in Paris with kids.
+I run my agency, Pars-Toujours, specialising in tailor-made and authentic itineraries in Paris.
+Here, I share my top things to do in Paris with children.

 1. Discover the Natural History Museum & the Jardin des Plantes

 One of my favourite things to do in Paris for kids is visit the Natural History Museum.
 Located in the 5th arrondissement of Paris, the Natural History Museum is a perfect place for kids aged 3 and over.